5 releases (breaking)

 WebTransport

-WebTransport is a protocol for client-server communication over QUIC.
+WebTransport is a new web API that allows for low-level, bidirectional communication between a client and a server.
 It's available in the browser as an alternative to HTTP and WebSockets.

 WebTransport is layered on top of HTTP/3 which is then layered on top of QUIC.
-This library hides that detail and tries to expose only the QUIC API, delegating as much as possible to the Quinn API.
+This library hides that detail and tries to expose only the QUIC API, delegating as much as possible to the underlying QUIC implementation.

 QUIC provides two primary APIs: